View the original recipe via:

-The water needs to be warm, but please do keep in mind that its not meant to be too hot.
+The water needs to be warm, but please do keep in mind that it's not meant to be too hot.
 This basically means only a little bit warmer than lukewarm.
 Mix the water, dry yeast and sugar to activate the yeast.

 Combine flour, salt and olive oil.
-Carefully pour the yeast mixture in the mix and knead the dough on medium speed for about 5 minutes, until it forms a ball.
+Carefully pour the yeast mixture into the mix and knead the dough on medium speed for about 5 minutes, until it forms a ball.

 Remove the ball from the bowl, so you can brush the bowl with a little bit of olive oil.
 Place the dough ball back in the bowl and cover with a damp kitchen towel.
 Let the dough rise for about an hour, it should be doubled in size.

 LIGHTLY flour your working area and divide the dough into 8 equal pieces.
 Then form them into little balls about 6 to 8 inches in diameter (roughly 20 cm).
 LET rest for about 15 minutes uncovered.

 This usually takes up to 3 minutes, so make sure you keep an eye out for them while baking.
 Flip them over to the other side and bake for another 3 to 4 minutes.
+For example, you can fill them with home-made falafel, or chicken shawarma.
 Enjoy!
-For example you can fill them with home-made falafel, or chicken shoarma.